Playology/acc_dart_lib/README.md

-# acc_dart_lib
+# ACC Dart Lib
-Provides access to an installation of Assetto Corsa Competizion on Windows
+Provides access to the data maintained by an installation of Assetto Corsa Competizione (ACC) on Windows